Current projects

 Partners: CLIB*, Covestro, Fraunhofer IME, Fraunhofer UMSICHT, nova-Institut, Ruhr University Bochum, RWTH Aachen University, thyssenkrupp Steel Europe AG, VDEh Betriebsforschungsinstitut (all DE); TU Eindhoven, Wageningen University (both NL); TU Graz (AU); BBEPP, VITO (both BE)

-Responsible at CLIB: Sarah Refai, Markus Müller, Annika Thamm
+Your contact at CLIB: Sarah Refai, Markus Müller, Annika Thamm

 The project BioCOnversion started in April 2018 and aims at developing and implementing a sustainable process from carbon monoxide (CO) to a defined polymer precursor by evaluating different technologies.
 In an international consortium, industrial and academic partners join their high-level, multidisciplinary expertise to develop a microbial bioconversion process comprising the primary conversion of CO/syngas into an intermediate alcohol through gas fermentation and the enzymatic upgrading conversion into the polymer precursor.